spacebeam/core/README.md

     <td>
         <b>Type:</b> String<br><br>
         Allowed values: Slowest, Slower, Slow, Normal, Fast, Faster, Fastest<br>
-        This setting changes the game speed slider in the game creation lobby.
+        This changes the game speed slider in the game creation lobby.
-        The actual game speed will be overridden by the tournament.local_speed setting, but the slider affects the number of latency frames in the game.
+        The actual speed will be overridden by the tournament.local_speed setting, but the slider affects the number of latency frames in the game.
     </td>
 </tr>
 <tr>